 - You may not work or train during this 30-day period. - You may not exit the U.S. to travel to Canada, Mexico or any other country during your 30-day travel period and then re-enter the U.S. - You MUST depart the U.S. and return home at the end of your 30 day travel period.
-If you are still in the U.S. after your 30 day travel period, you will be considered an overstay.
-You may have difficulties obtaining another U.S. visa in the future.
+If you are still in the U.S. after your 30 day travel period, you will be considered an overstay and your status will be reported to the Department of Homeland Security and relevant enforcement agencies.
+In addition, you will have difficulties obtaining another U.S. visa in the future.

 You are not insured for this period unless you contact AAG and make arrangements to purchase an extension of your coverage.
-Please purchase travel insurance at least 4 weeks before your DS-2019 end date: http://participants.allianceabroad.com/insurance/insurance-duration/
+Please notify AAG of your desire to purchase additional insurance coverage at least 2 weeks prior to your DS-2019 end date.